SeungKang/blaj/README.md

 Logs are saved in the `.blaj` directory found in your home directory.
 Any errors encountered will appear in the systray menu `Error Logs` and change the icon red.

+## Thank you

+Thankles to [Stephan Fox](https://github.com/stephen-fox) for helping me so much with this project and being the best supporter I could ever ask for.
+Thank you also to heki for brainstorming with me, testing, and providing a bunch of the example configurations.